 In this section, let us have a look at some options which are easily available.

 #1 – Use an Insecticide

 Powerful insecticides, such as organic neem oil, pyrethroid, and imidacloprid, are effective for crane fly control as they cause paralysis in insects, which leads to their death.

 Even though humans are not affected by the toxicity levels of insecticide, the product may still cause sickness or irritation.

 For ensuring safety, use a garden sprayer to spray the liquid form of the insecticide on the area which is supposed to be treated.

 The beneficial nematode is effective in reducing crane fly larvae.

-This is a microscopic bacteria which feeds on the pest and reduce crane fly populations by at least 50%.
+This is a microscopic bacteria that feed on the pest and reduces crane fly populations by at least 50%.